rgerd/BabylonReactNative/README.md

 ## Known Issues

-We have seen issues when using npm 7+ to install local symbolic linked npm packages.
-For this reason, we suggest using npm 6.13 for BabylonReactNative development.
-To install npm 6.13, run the following command:

-`npm install -g npm@6.13`
+We have seen issues with the `npx gulp buildUWP` command where the build fails with an error similar to "Invalid command line switch for "cmd.exe" System.argumentException: Item has already been added.
+(PATH vs Path)."
+To fix this, update Node.JS to at least major version 16.